prasys/xls2moodle/README.md

 # xls2moodle
-Script to convert multiple choice questions from xls to moodle's xml format
+Script to convert multiple choice questions from xls to moodle's xml format.
+The xml format can then be used to import the questions into moodle quizes.
+Please note, that this repository and the code was intended to be used for german tables / quizes.
+Adaptions are possible, but some columns (in the input) are hard-coded at the moment.

+To install the package and make use of the tkinter GUI (thanks @euvbonk), you can use

+>pip install xls2moodle

 ## input
 The script requires two arguments as commandline options (see MoodleXML usage):